 Exercise 9.
 Read Text 2.
 Support or challenge the following statements.
-Make use of the formulas of agreement and disagreement on pages 209-212.
+Make use of the formulas of agreement and disagreement in the supplement.

 - 1. Ann has two room-mates.

 - 2. The hall of residence is well-equipped.

 - 3. There are few facilities for going in for sports.